Ev2geny/evbeantools/README.md

 ### sing_curr_conv: Neth Worth Change explainer / Unrealized Gains analyzer

-This tool makes it possible to explain changes in net worth between any two dates in a situation of multi-currency / multi-commodity ledger with changing exchange rates and transfers of funds from one commodity to another (both cost and not cost-based tracked).
+This tool makes it possible to explain changes in the Net Worth between any two dates in a situation of multi-currency / multi-commodity ledger with changing exchange rates and transfers of funds from one commodity to another (both cost and not cost-based tracked).
 This is achieved by creating a converted / equivalent ledger, on which further analysis can be done using  [beanquery](https://github.com/beancount/beanquery).

 The tool can be used